-Head lice are tiny wingless insects about the size of a sesame seed that live in the hair of humans and animals where they feed on blood by biting the skin.
-Lice are not dangerous, and do not spread disease, but their bites can cause itching and sometimes skin irritation.
+Head lice are tiny, wingless insects about the size of a sesame seed that live in the hair of humans.
+They feed on blood by biting the skin.
+Their eggs are called nits and are laid in the hair.
+The nits hatch after several days, producing more lice.

 How are head lice spread?